How Much Does Motorcycle Insurance Cost in Canada?

 Third-party liability coverage will protect you in the event of an accident where it is your fault.
 It is called third-party coverage as it will cover the damage you caused to another person and their vehicle.
-Motorcycle insurance in Ontario, for example, requires that you are covered for at least $200,000.
+Motorcycle insurance in Ontario, or Toronto for that matter, requires that you are covered for at least $200,000.
 Many companies, however, recommend finding a policy that covers at least $1,000,000.

 If you are injured in an accident, accident benefits will protect you.
 Accident benefits will protect you no matter whose fault it was.

 Lastly, if a hit and run occurs, uninsured automobile coverage will protect you.
 People tend to flee the scene if they don’t have their auto insurance, and this coverage will protect you regardless.

 What Optional Coverage is Available for Motorcycles?